Nitryl fluoride

-Nitryl fluoride, NO2F, is a colourless gas and strong oxidizing agent, which is used as a fluorinating agent and has been proposed as an oxidiser in rocket propellants (though never flown).
+Nitryl fluoride is a colourless gas and strong oxidizing agent, which is used as a fluorinating agent and has been proposed as an oxidiser in rocket propellants (though never flown).
+Its formula is NO2F.

 It is a molecular species, not ionic, consistent with its low boiling point.
 The structure features planar nitrogen with a short N-F bond length of 135 pm.

 Preparation

 Henri Moissan and Paul Lebeau recorded the preparation of nitryl fluoride in 1905 by the fluorination of nitrogen dioxide.
 This reaction is highly exothermic, which leads to contaminated products.
 The simplest method avoids fluorine gas but uses cobalt(III) fluoride: